Recap: Celtics Shoot Bucks Out of the Building, Set New Franchise Record

 They let their foot off the gas just enough to let the Bucks back into the game during Q2, though.
 Jayson Tatum went scoreless in the first half, which is acceptable, but he attempted a couple of tough shots early in the shot clock during the second quarter, which isn’t.

 On the plus side, Semi made a highlight reel play!
 It’s the little things for me and him, at this point… He earned the start when Jaylen’s sore right foot ruled him out.
-Unfortunately, he quickly picked up 2 fouls in the first quarter, but not before he drained one of his two 3PA, nabbed 3 rebounds, stole a couple passes, and played stellar one-on-one defense on Giannis a few trips down the floor.
-The sophomore later left his mark on Q2 when Al Horford passed to him under the hoop and completed one of the more athletic dunks I’ve seen from any Celtics player this year.
-Semi didn’t even dribble- he just stepped forward, jumped to the other side of the rim, and slammed home the reverse in the face of two Bucks defenders.
+Unfortunately, he quickly picked up 2 fouls in the first quarter and was taken out after just six minutes and change; but not before he drained one of his two 3PA, nabbed 3 rebounds, stole a couple passes, and played stellar one-on-one defense on Giannis a few trips down the floor.
+The sophomore 3&D-man later left his mark on Q2 when he completed one of the more athletic dunks I’ve seen from any Celtics player this year.
+Al Horford passed to him under the hoop and Semi didn’t even dribble- he just stepped forward, jumped to the other side of the rim, and slammed home the reverse in the face of two Bucks defenders.

-Those were 2 of just the 12 points Boston scored in the paint during the half, as they continued to rely on the three-ball to great success.
-On the other side of the coin you had the Bucks, who scored 40 points and seemingly LIVED in the paint during the first half tonight (they’d finish with 62 PITP).
-But the Celtics preferred it this way, rather than have the Bucks sharp shooters get hot.
-Boston maintained their lead heading into Q3, 55-53.
+Those were 2 of just 12 points Boston scored in the paint during the half, as they continued to rely on the three-ball to great success.
+On the other side of the coin you had the Bucks, who scored 40 points from close-range and seemingly LIVED in the paint during the first half tonight (they’d finish with 62 PITP).
+But the Celtics preferred it this way, rather than have the Bucks sharp shooters get hot, and they maintained a 55-53 lead heading into Q3.

 Kyrie came out ready to dominate the second half.
 He banged three straight 3PA almost immediately and propelled the Celtics to a 12-3 run, widening their lead to a healthy margin in the process.
-The Bucks became so preoccupied with guarding Kyrie at the arc it opened up the floor for everybody else.
+The Bucks became so preoccupied with guarding Kyrie at the arc that it opened up the floor for everybody else- eventually, every Celtics player but Marcus Smart hit a three in this game.
 The Celtics ball movement and hot hands eventually led to them tying the franchise record for most 3PM in a game (18) with over 2 minutes still left in the quarter.

 Boston went into the fourth quarter with a new franchise record in 3PM (20) and a 15 point lead, 93-78.

-The Celtics ultimately hung on to win a game that was closer then it should have been- 117-113
+The Celtics ultimately hung on to win in a game that was closer then it should have been at the end- 117-113

 Highlights